 3. Foreign Students – Permanent resident cards must be dated one year prior to the start date of the term in which the student wishes to register in order to be considered for eligible resident tuition.
 You must also qualify under #1 or #2 above.

-Students who are holders of A1, A2, E1, H1, H4 and all G, I and L visas are probably eligible to be considered as New York State residents if domiciled in New York State.
-However a NCCC Residency Verification Form must be filed by the student and reviewed by the Cashier’s Office for students in this group.
-Students who fail to complete and return this form in order to confirm residency status after enrollment will automatically be charged the out-of-sate tuition rate.
+Students who are holders of A1, A2, E1, H1, H4, and all G, I, and L visas are probably eligible to be considered as New York State residents if domiciled in New York State.
+However, an NCCC Residency Verification Form must be filed by the student and reviewed by the Cashier’s Office for students in this group.
+Students who fail to complete and return this form in order to confirm residency status after enrollment will automatically be charged the out-of-state tuition rate.

-Under Section 355 of New York Education Law, active members of the armed forces, their spouses and dependents stationed in New York, are eligible for the resident rate.
+Under Section 355 of New York Education Law, active members of the armed forces, their spouses, and dependents stationed in New York are eligible for the resident rate.
 In order to attain the resident rate, the student must complete and return verification of active military status in New York.
-After the initial enrollment of the student, the continuation of their eligibility for in-state tuition rate will be verified.
+After the initial enrollment of the student, the continuation of their eligibility for the in-state tuition rate will be verified.

-In accordance with Governor George E. Pataki’s legislation amendment 7784, under Section 355 of New York Education Law, students who attend a New York State High School for at least two years, and earn a NYS high school diploma or GED, may be eligible to pay the resident rate, however a residency application must be reviewed for eligibility by the Cashier’s Office.
+In accordance with Governor George E. Pataki’s legislation amendment 7784, under Section 355 of New York Education Law, students who attend a New York State High School for at least two years, and earn an NYS high school diploma or GED, may be eligible to pay the resident rate, however, a residency application must be reviewed for eligibility by the Cashier’s Office.